 Well, using the <%= %> tags seems to work better, as the field will now display the results of the session.getAttribute(foo) correctly.

-As Bear said, if you are forwarding (and not redirecting), there is no need for setting those values as session attributes.
 Moreover, when forwarding, the original request parameters are still available, so you can just access them using request.getParameter().

 If you can reduce your two JSPs to the minimum code needed to generate this problem, and post it here, somebody may be able to spot why the session attribute is null.